ArcovanBreda/CEConvDL2/blogpost.md

   *Figure 12: On the left, the baseline model's test accuracy is calculated over varying hue and saturation shifts.
 On the right, the hue and saturation equivariant network's test accuracy is displayed.
 The model was trained for any combination of 3 hue (0°, 120°, and 240°) and saturation shifts (-1, 0, 1) applied to the input image.
 No jitter was applied. ([source](CEConv/plot_saturation.py))*
 </div></p>

 The network that combines hue and saturation equivariance on the right of Figure 12 does not gain additional performance by this combination when compared to the results of the individually equivariant networks (Figures 7 and 9).
-This could be because each type of equivariance operates on a different channel in HSV space, enabling us to model them as independent operations on the input images.
+This could be due to each type of equivariance operating on a different channel in HSV space, enabling us to model them as independent operations on the input images.
 As a result, the kernel may also keep the hue and saturation information disentangled instead of leveraging information from both channels at the same time.

 Ultimately, the only improvement from these experiments was for saturation equivariance when both hue and saturation equivariances were applied to the kernel.
 Although this result seems promising, we decided not to continue pursuing this direction due to increased computational costs and limited available resources.